-You can use excellent German health care for free only if having valid insurance otherweise it will be expensive.
-German health care divided into statutory (public) and private sectors.
-Nevertheless, 80% of the German population have statutory health insurance.
+You can use excellent German health care for free only when having valid insurance otherweise it will be expensive.
+German health care is divided into statutory (public) and private sectors.
+Nevertheless, 80% of the German population has statutory health insurance.

 The statutory health insurance in Germany is government-regulated public health insurance.
-Everyone who lives in Germany can sign up for it, the monthly contributions are fixed at 14,6% of the gross wage.
+Everyone who lives in Germany can sign up for it.
+The monthly contribution is fixed at 14,6% of the gross income for emplyoees.